nguyenhungson/2048/README.md

 - arial.ttf  https://digital-media.fao.org/archive/-2A6XC5USY4QA.html

-- Please change the tff file's name to arial to properly run the game

-* Install these libraries and font, add them in your c++ compiler and press build and run
+* Install these libraries and font, add them in your c++ compiler, the dll file to the same file as the game exe file and press build and run

 Hope you enjoy the game ^^